 I ain’t saying I’m great now, hell not even good.
 But I’m better.
 I hope you go seek out a few of my other stories if you haven’t already, for comparison purposes of course 😉 Especially you writers out there who are just starting.
-This shit is a grind.
+This is a grind.
 It’s like a video game.
 You work and you fight and you gain new weapons and items and experience points and you level up.
 But it takes time.

 Just because you wrote it doesn’t make it any good.
-(I don’t care what the fuck people who self-publish unedited garbage on Amazon say) Write more, get better and when you look back at where you were 6 or 7 years ago, you can see the growth.
+(I don’t care what the hell people who self-publish unedited garbage on Amazon say) Write more, get better and when you look back at where you were 6 or 7 years ago, you can see the growth.
 It’ll make you feel good, I promise.

 I hope you all learned something from the story and maybe even enjoyed parts of it.